thepirat000/Tuner/README.md

    - d = 0: turn off the oscillator
    - d < 0: multiply the base frequency from config by ABS(d)

-> The multiplication does not trigger the frequency values saving to the config file.

 Examples:

 - Multiply the current oscillator frequencies by 2, 0.5, 4 and 3 respectively: